digitaldrummerj/digitaldrummerj.me/_workshops/workshops.md

 layout: workshoppage2
 permalink: '/workshops/index'
 title: "Workshops"
-teaser: "Here you will find a list of available workshop tutorials that I have created."
 date: 05-10-2016
 ---

+Here you will find a list of available workshop tutorials that I have created.
+If you would like me to give a workshop at your event, please [drop me a line]({{ "/contact/" | prepend: site.baseurl }}).
+I can give on the existing workshops below or create a new one on pretty much any topic you see me blog about but feel free to also request just about anything.
+{: .teaser }

 {% assign sorted = (site.workshops | sort: 'title') %}
 {% for lab in  sorted %}